Cyborg 009: Video games

 Three video games based on the series were released only in Japan.
 One of them was an action platformer released for the Super Famicom by BEC in 1994; for each level the player selects one of the eight adult cyborgs (001 is not playable) as the leader of a strike force for a particular mission accompanied by two others.
 The second game (released by Telenet Japan's subsidiary Riot) in 1993 was for the Mega CD and is also a side scroller.

 In 2002, Simple Characters 2000 Series Vol. 15: Cyborg 009: The Block Kuzushi was released for the PlayStation by Bandai.

-International releases
+English releases

-The 1979 version aired in Italy in 1982 and became popular with Italian viewers.

-All of the 50 episodes from the 1979 version were released in Sweden with a Swedish dub in a total of 25 VHS tapes between 1986 - 1989.
-All of the voices were done by the Danish actor Timm Mehrens.